Aaron98990/ways-of-the-game/fouls.md

 ## Fouls against the goalkeeper
-These are indirect free kicks:
+These are indirect free kicks if no contact is made with the goalkeeper:
 - preventing/blocking a goalkeeper from releasing the ball from their hands
 - trying to kick/play the ball when the goalkeeper is holding it